Smoke inhalation: Signs and symptoms

-Some of the signs and symptoms of smoke inhalation injury include recent fire exposure followed by cough, wheezing, stridor, confusion, difficulty breathing, low oxygen saturation, smoke debris (especially on face and/or in saliva), burns (especially of the face), singed facial or nose hairs, and/or hoarse voice.
-A careful history can be helpful in determining where the fire occurred and therefore, what chemical fumes could have been inhaled with accompanying systemic toxicities.
+After recent fire exposure, some of the signs and symptoms of smoke inhalation injury include cough, wheezing, stridor, confusion, difficulty breathing, low oxygen saturation, smoke debris (especially on the face or in saliva), burns (especially on the face), singed facial or nose hairs, or hoarse voice.
+A careful history can be helpful in determining where the fire occurred and what chemical fumes could have been inhaled as a result to determine what systemic toxicities may be present.

-Smoke inhalation injury can lead to respiratory complications ranging from minor to major.
-Acute Respiratory Distress Syndrome (ARDS) is a relatively delayed complication of smoke inhalation injury caused by chemical fumes inducing an inflammatory response in the lung tissue especially the small air sacs known as alveoli where critical gas exchange occurs.
-Another potential complication is swelling of the upper airway from both heat and chemical damage and can become profound enough to obstruct breathing.
-The onset of airway swelling can be relatively delayed making it difficult to intubate later on thus endotracheal intubation should be considered early in certain patients.
-Other possible complications include pneumonia, vocal cord damage and/or dysfunction, and tracheal stenosis (usually delayed).
+Smoke inhalation injury can lead to minor or major respiratory complications.
+Acute respiratory distress syndrome (ARDS) is a relatively delayed complication of smoke inhalation injury caused by chemical fumes inducing an inflammatory response in lung tissue, especially the small air sacs in the lungs where critical gas exchange occurs.
+Another potential complication is swelling of the upper airway from heat and chemical damage, which can become profound enough to obstruct breathing.
+The onset of airway swelling can be relatively delayed, making it difficult to intubate later on.
+Endotracheal intubation is considered early in certain situations for this reason.
+Other possible complications include pneumonia, vocal cord dysfunction and damage, and tracheal stenosis (usually delayed).